tobyndockerill/multisite-global-search/readme.txt

 * Fixed: style for results page

 == Upgrade Notice ==

+= 1.2.2 =
+Fixed a fatal error.
+Sorry for the inconveniences.

 = 1.2.1 =
 This version fixes a bug with database prefix.